LukmanSingla/Class-67/story.md

 Once upon a time in a forest there was a mouse named jerry and cat named tom.
 They were chasing each other.
 They both gave their best but at the end jerry won.
+But Spike save tom and then jerry ran away of fear